Skip to main content

 Mouthwatering Local Produce at Buxton Farmers Markets

-You’re completely spoilt for choice for farmers and other local food producers in the Peak District.
-Here is our list of favourite markets heavy on selling local produce.
+You’re thoroughly spoilt for choice for farmers and other local food producers in the Peak District.
+Here is our list of favourite markets that are heavy on selling local produce.
 So, if you want a self-catering holiday where you can buy, cook and eat deliciously well while keeping your food travel miles low, view our recommended list of Peak District markets.
 You’ll find the necessary ‘what-where-and-when’ information for all the markets mentioned at the bottom of this article.

 Valley View in Dovedale